carlsonp/text-to-sql-example/README.md

 Copy `.env-copy` to `.env` and edit as needed.

-Here are some of the models tested:
+Here are some of the [Ollama models](https://ollama.com/library) tested:

 * Worked Well:
   * `codellama:13b`